 Utilizing live instructors in a group learning environment means the training program, despite being virtual, still has the capability to be interactive (as opposed to a single participant watching a training video on his or her own).

-In the best virtual management training programs, these facilitators create a participative environment in which the entire group takes part in discussions, not only applying the learning to their own personal situation but also hearing how others apply that learning to their unique situations as well.
-Since people are social creatures tuned to crave other people’s stories, these discussions strengthen retention by providing multiple perspectives of the same piece of information in application.
+In the best virtual management training programs, these facilitators create a participative environment in which the entire group takes part in discussions.
+This helps participants apply and expand learning by sharing (and therefore creating correlations to) their own personal experiences.
+Hearing how others apply that learning to their unique situations also strengthens retention.
+People are social creatures tuned to crave other people’s stories, so real discussions strengthen long-term retention by providing multiple perspectives of the same piece of information.

-It also creates an environment in which questions and comments can be addressed in real-time by experts, enhancing the information learned as opposed to creating a speed bump or wall that would stint the retention of information if the participants were instead left to wonder or research separately on their own.
+It also creates an environment in which questions and comments can be addressed in real-time by experts.
+This enhances the information learned as opposed to creating a speed bump that would stint the retention of information if the participants were instead left to wonder or research alone.

 Stay in Touch